top of page

 Darrell Klutey

 Darrell has more than 30 years of handbell-ringing experience, having rung and directed choirs at Wesley, Beech Grove, and Christ (Westfield) United Methodist Churches.
 Before joining Joyful Sound in 2004, he rang for three years in the former Indianapolis Handbell Ensemble.
-Darrell also enjoys ringing solos and is retired.
+Darrell also enjoys ringing solos and is a retired postal worker.

 Beth Larner